Gladys Mwanza, Lethbridge Campus

 Cohort

 In Lethbridge, you'll share your journey to becoming a social worker with a supportive community of students, academics, staff, and alumni.
+Learn from local instructors who have local knowledge and connections.

 Enjoy the small-school feeling while earning a big-university degree: social work classes are typically under 40 students, even online.
 Get to know your peers and instructors in intimate classes.